KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

     - Peripheral - advertises and accepts connections from centrals
     - Broadcaster - peripheral device broadcasting advertisement packets without accepting connections (fails to finish handshake)
     - Observer - central device that doesn't try to initiate a connection
+  - A device can have multiple GAP roles at once (peripheral to some devices, central to others)
   - GAP discovery process
     - Advertising
       - Device announces presence with some limited information